Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) Short Interest Update

-Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) was the target of a large decline in short interest during the month of February.
-As of February 15th, there was short interest totalling 53,900 shares, a decline of 46.4% from the January 31st total of 100,600 shares.
-Based on an average trading volume of 148,300 shares, the short-interest ratio is presently 0.4 days.
+Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) was the recipient of a large decline in short interest in the month of June.
+As of June 30th, there was short interest totalling 100,300 shares, a decline of 21.6% from the June 15th total of 128,000 shares.
+Based on an average daily volume of 223,800 shares, the short-interest ratio is presently 0.4 days.

-Hedge funds have recently modified their holdings of the stock.
-Capital Investment Advisory Services LLC bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $26,000.
-Wealthcare Advisory Partners LLC grew its position in Vanguard International Dividend Appreciation ETF by 81.8% during the 1st quarter.
-Wealthcare Advisory Partners LLC now owns 838 shares of the company’s stock worth $49,000 after acquiring an additional 377 shares during the last quarter.
-FMR LLC grew its position in Vanguard International Dividend Appreciation ETF by 140.9% during the 1st quarter.
-FMR LLC now owns 807 shares of the company’s stock worth $52,000 after acquiring an additional 472 shares during the last quarter.
-Valeo Financial Advisors LLC bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $59,000.
-Finally, Bessemer Group Inc. bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $59,000.
+Several hedge funds have recently added to or reduced their stakes in VIGI.
+Capital Investment Advisory Services LLC purchased a new position in shares of Vanguard International Dividend Appreciation ETF during the 2nd quarter worth about $26,000.
+Wealthcare Advisory Partners LLC lifted its holdings in Vanguard International Dividend Appreciation ETF by 81.8% during the 1st quarter.
+Wealthcare Advisory Partners LLC now owns 838 shares of the company’s stock valued at $49,000 after buying an additional 377 shares in the last quarter.
+FMR LLC lifted its holdings in Vanguard International Dividend Appreciation ETF by 140.9% during the 1st quarter.
+FMR LLC now owns 807 shares of the company’s stock valued at $52,000 after buying an additional 472 shares in the last quarter.
+Valeo Financial Advisors LLC bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter valued at about $59,000.
+Finally, Bessemer Group Inc. bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter valued at about $59,000.

 Receive News & Ratings for Vanguard International Dividend Appreciation ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard International Dividend Appreciation ETF and related companies with MarketBeat.com's FREE daily email newsletter.